ministryofjustice/govuk-bank-holidays-rs/README.md

 - rust 1.75+ (using [rustup](https://rustup.rs/) is recommended)
 - [just](https://just.systems/man/en/) – for scripted shortcuts; like `make`

+### Making changes

+Run unit tests with `just test`.
+Update cached bank holidays from GOV.UK using `just refresh-cache`.

+See `just` for other scripted shortcuts.

 ### Releasing a new version

 - Update version in `Cargo.toml`